 You know that your kids know how to push your buttons.
 They do.
 When people are very close to you, they also know exactly how to hurt you.
 Whether it’s your parents, your kids, your spouse… you can’t control what those people say to you.
 The ONLY thing you can control is your reaction to it.
 Choose to bring peace to YOUR side of the equation, at least.
 (The wonderful Shawn over at Abundant Mama has a great post on choosing peace that I encourage you to check out.)

 This is true no matter what your situation, but I find it especially true when you’re talking about kids on the autism spectrum, or with mood-related issues.
 Some days, I just have to “bring the calm” enough for both of us, because Ashar just can’t get there on her own, but she can catch my vibe almost instinctively.

 2. Inventory the basic needs first.

 Later, after things had settled down, we went to our 4-H club meeting.
-Mid-meeting, while we were electing officers, Sarah pretty vocally tried to hurry up the proceedings to get to snack time, telling everyone she’s hungry.
-Turning to my husband, I joked, “I do feed the kid,” and he goes, “What did she have for dinner?”
+Mid-meeting, while we were electing officers, Ashar pretty vocally tried to hurry up the proceedings to get to snack time, telling everyone she’s hungry.
+Turning to her dad, I joked, “I do feed the kid,” and he goes, “What did she have for dinner?”